builing survey builing survey

 The Surveyor's Story

-We have considerable experience of the Licence trade and our Schedule of Condition is a unique report being a mixture of a Structural Survey for Leaseholders and a Schedule of Condition that should protect the leaseholder in years to come from Schedules of Dilapidations.
+We have considerable experience of the licensing trade and our Schedule of Condition is a unique report being a mixture of a Structural Survey for leaseholders and a Schedule of Condition that should protect the leaseholder in years to come from Schedules of Dilapidations.

 We use 'Action Required' paragraphs in our surveys to pinpoint areas of concern and to focus our clients' attention on the main issues.
 We also give the client an idea of the anticipated costs of the work that needs doing.